About Garden Wolf Publishing House

 You may be wondering, why would I create a publishing house?
 Why not just self-publish?
 The main reason is to add a stamp of professionalism and credibility to my books.
 I’m a perfectionist, and when I commit to something, I go all the way.
 Otherwise, what’s the point?
 I took the entire process seriously, like a job, with a commitment to publishing a book that could sit on the bookshelf alongside traditionally published picture books and look like one of the gang (yet still stand out as unique… in a good way).
 I’m not afraid of big dreams and the hard work that is required to achieve them!
 And I learned more than I ever imagined.

 I don’t plan to stop at one children’s book.
 I have written a dozen other books already and continue to get hit with inspiration.
 This publishing house provides a home for all of my future books.
-I’m also starting to help other authors self-publish their books, which is extremely exciting.
+I’m also starting to help other authors self-publish their books.
+At the time of writing (April 2025) I’m working with 5 writers on 8 books.
+I don’t have words to adequately express my gratitude for their trust in me.
+I can’t wait to share what we have in store!

 Meaningful personal experiences: